ionic-team/ionic-framework/docs/vue/testing.md

 Ionic Framework supports multiple versions of Vue.
 As a result, we need to verify that Ionic works correctly with each of these Vue versions.

+## Type Checking

+Run `npm run typecheck` in `packages/vue` to check types.
+The rollup build only reports type errors as warnings, so a passing build does not mean the types are clean.

 ## Syncing Local Changes

 The Vue test app supports syncing your locally built changes for validation.